 PSE reflects the fact that learners are moving towards an independent role in adult life, taking on greater responsibility for themselves and others.
 Learners are equipped with the skills to manage changing situations with increased confidence and to become financially capable.
 PSE enables learners to develop a critical awareness of local and global contemporary issues and to participate within their communities as active citizens in the twenty-first century.

-Autumn Spring Summer Year 10 Drugs and Alcohol Safety Respecting the Community Mental Health Awareness Year 11 Preparing for Life After Islwyn High Money Management Sex and Relationships
+Autumn Spring Summer Year 10 Life, Crime and Social Survival Sex, Drugs and Alcohol Year 11 Preparing for Life After Islwyn High Money Management

 Option Courses